alexanderela/personal-website/README.md

 git clone https://github.com/YOUR_GITHUB_USERNAME_HERE/personal-website.git
 ```

-* Jump into that directory on your local machine
+* Jump into that directory on your local machine:
 ```
 cd personal-website
 ```